-When you use a load balancer, it is possible for requests from your application to MarkLogic Server to be routed to different hosts, even within the same session.
+When you use a load balancer or proxy server, it is possible for requests from your application to MarkLogic Server to be routed to different hosts, even within the same session.
 This has no effect on most interactions with MarkLogic Server, but queries evaluated in the context of the same multi-statement transaction need to be routed to the same host within your MarkLogic cluster.
-This consistent routing through a load balancer is called session affinity.
+This consistent routing through a load balancer or proxy server is called session affinity.

-To enable your load balancer to preserve session affinity, you must do the following:
+To enable your load balancer or proxy server to preserve session affinity, you must do the following:

-- 1. Section 2.12.1, "Enable HTTP 1.1 Compliance" [21] in XCC. - 2.
-Configure the Load Balancer [22] to use the XCC SessionID cookie to associate a client with the MarkLogic host servicing its XCC session.
+- 1. Enable HTTP 1.1 Compliance in XCC. - 2.
+Configure the Load Balancer or Proxy Server to use the XCC SessionID cookie to associate a client with the MarkLogic host servicing its XCC session.

-2.12.1.
+2.13.1.
 Enable HTTP 1.1 Compliance

 Enabling HTTP compliant mode guarantees the traffic between your XDBC App Server and your XCC client is compliant with the HTTP 1.1 protocol.
-This enables properly configured load balancers to detect the SessionID cookie generated by MarkLogic Server and use it to enforce session affinity.
+This enables properly configured load balancers or proxy servers to detect the SessionID cookie generated by MarkLogic Server and use it to enforce session affinity.